datacommonsorg/tools/bigtable_automation/gcf/README.md

 `environments` global in the source file).
 The default is Prod, while Test env is only used for local testing of the function via `cmd/main.go`.

+TODO: Some of the links below need to change after StatVar migration.

 ## Build

 To build the cloud function locally: